tilrnt/tilrnt-source/README.md

 Short articles / notes which don't make it into a full blog post but still useful to be documented

+# Procedure for publishing

+- Write the posts as per normal into _posts

+- Add to master

+- To publish, bundle exec jekyll build

+- Cd into _site, then git push origin master

 ## TODO